rnkn/olivetti/README.md

 ## Requirements ##

-- Emacs 25.3
+- Emacs 24.5

 ## Installation ##

-The latest stable release of Olivetti is available via [MELPA-stable] and can be installed with:
+The latest stable release of Olivetti is available via [MELPA-stable][] and can be installed with:

     M-x package-install RET olivetti RET

-Alternately, download the [latest release], move this file into your load-path and add to your .emacs/init.el file:
+Alternately, download the [latest release][], move this file into your load-path and add to your .emacs/init.el file:

     (require 'olivetti)

-If you prefer the latest but perhaps unstable version, install via [MELPA], or clone the repository into your load-path and require as
+If you prefer the latest but perhaps unstable version, install via [MELPA][], or clone the repository into your load-path and require as
 above:

     git clone https://github.com/rnkn/olivetti.git